C2DH/ranketwo-submissions/lessons/drafts/code-as-heritage_v2.md

 #### What Was at Risk: Software Preservation and Archival Silences

 The preservation of Apollo's source code represents a rare exception in software history.
 Software from the 1960s presents particular challenges for historical research.
 As James Cortada observed in his assessment of the field, "very little software from the 1960s has been preserved," characterising the history of software as "a big, black hole in the history of modern technology" ([Cortada 2002, pp. 72, 77](https://doi.org/10.1109/85.988584)).
-The Apollo Guidance Computer software survived because paper listings ended up in institutional collections—primarily the MIT Museum—and because dedicated individuals later undertook the labour of digitisation and transcription.
+The Apollo Guidance Computer software survived because paper listings ended up in institutional collections, primarily the MIT Museum, and because dedicated individuals later undertook the labour of digitisation and transcription.

 Yet even when code survives, it doesn't carry everything with it.
 The paper listings document technical decisions but not the conditions under which they were made, the labour that produced them, or the institutional dynamics that shaped the project.
 These silences become visible when we consider what surrounds the code but is not contained within it.
 As with any historical source, understanding code requires cross-referencing multiple types of evidence: institutional records, contemporary publications, material artifacts, and testimony from those involved.
-No single source—however rich—tells the complete story.
+No single source, however rich, tells the complete story.

 #### The Question of Recognition: Gender and Invisible Labour